Is Cutting Fruit an Act of Love? Bretman Rock Thinks So.

 Photo: Carla Candace/Dupe

 American culture puts a lot of emphasis on the “L” word, the gold standard of affection.
 Bretman Rock wants you to think again.
-The comedian and makeup influencer made his annual appearance on Pretty Basic to set the record straight on how love gets lost in translation.
+The comedian, makeup influencer, and host of DaBaddest Radio made his annual appearance on Pretty Basic to set the record straight on how love gets lost in translation.

 “People swear I hate my sister,” he says, “and I’m like, ‘No, this is how we show love.’
 Like I’m sorry we both also had a mother that never told us ‘I love you,’ but she showed it by, like, cutting fruits and stuff,” Bretman says.
 “It’s hard to explain that to people who may not have grown up with that kind of love, but I mean it works for us.”